AuraFriday/mcp-link/EULA.md

 ## 5. Intellectual Property

 The Software is licensed, not sold.
-Aura Friday retains all right, title, and interest in and to the Software and its underlying source code, including all copyrights, patents, and other intellectual property rights.
+Aura Friday and/or its founder Christopher Nathan Drake retain all right, title, and interest in and to the Software and its underlying source code, including all copyrights, patents, trade secrets, and other intellectual property rights.
 The source code is made available for viewing under a separate, restrictive license and grants you no rights to use, copy, or modify it.

 ## 6. Privacy